About Green Patchwork Congregations

 Mennonite Creation Care Network challenges churches to integrate care of creation into their ministries and daily living.
 We call our member churches Green Patchwork Congregations because we know that each congregation brings a unique context and set of gifts to our planet’s need for care.
 We welcome all shades of green to the MCCN palette.
 Let us be agents of change wherever we are and whatever our communities are like!

 - Congregations identify a liaison to MCCN.
 The pastors/elders have agreed on the congregation being listed as a Green Patchwork congregation with MCCN.
+They appoint someone to communicate with MCCN on an occasional basis.
+This person would get our newsletters and share relevant information with the church now and then.
+They also send news about the congregation’s efforts to MCCN.
+If there is a green team, one of its members is a logical choice.
 The liaison, pastor and office manager receive our newsletter.

 - Congregational awareness: Church members have had the opportunity to hear or read about Mennonite Creation Care Network.
 If people have been paying attention, they know what MCCN stands for, they know that they are a Green Patchwork Congregation and they know who their liaison is.